 A reasonable supply of medicines for personal use may be brought into the country in your hand luggage.
 If you are planning to order medicines by mail, you should be aware that the postal offices will only release the medicines to you upon presentation of a prescription issued less than six months prior.
 Please inquire about prohibited items in Romania before placing your order.
 Among the prohibited items are human plasma, plasma derivates, psycho-pharmaceuticals (psychotropics) and narcotics.

-Information on filling a prescription abroad and other health issues may be found at Medical Information for Americans Abroad.
+Information on filling a prescription abroad and other health issues may be found at: Your Health Abroad.

 Travelers with disabilities should also review the Department of Transportation pamphlets New Horizons for the Air Traveler with a Disability and Plane Talk: Facts for Passengers With Disabilities.
 Both of these publications are available at the Department of Transportation’s website http://www.dot.gov.
 In addition, travelers with disabilities should review the information contained Tips for Traveling Abroad, and discuss the trip with a physician.